durgesh2003dsp/PizzaHut-Sales-Analysis-SQL-Project/README.md

 #  **Key Insights & Findings**

-You can include this in your GitHub README as highlights:

 * **Classic & Supreme pizzas** generate the highest revenue.
 * **Large size pizzas** are the most frequently ordered.
 * Peak ordering hours occur around **12 PM – 2 PM** and **7 PM – 9 PM**.